What is Universal Credit?

 How to Claim Universal Credit

-See Universal Credit: how you're paid, on GOV.UK for payment details.
+See Universal Credit on GOV.UK for payment details.
 Anyone claiming Universal Credit receives one monthly payment in arrears.
-It is paid direct into a bank account.
+Payment is direct into a bank account.

-Any housing costs claimed as part of Universal Credit will be paid direct to the claimant as part of their monthly payment.
-The claimant will be responsible for paying their landlord direct.
+The claimant receives payment of any housing costs claimed as part of Universal Credits as part of their monthly payment.
+The claimant is responsible for paying their landlord direct.

 See Universal Credit and landlords on GOV.UK for guides which explain what Universal Credit means for landlords.